publisha/publisha.github.io/pages/footnotes.md

 Notes are often placed at the end of the chapter or even at the end of the book (before the index).
 This approach means that the reader will need to 'hunt down' the note referred to in the text.
-This usually means that the endnotes will be sectioned by chapter or section.
+This usually means that the endnotes will be organised by chapter or section.

-The advantage of endnotes is that the page composition in the vertical plane is not compromised for the sake of the note space.
+The advantage of endnotes over footnotes is that the page composition in the vertical plane is not compromised for the sake of the note space.

 Where there are lots of references in the text, this must be the best approach.

 Ridiculous as this seems, we have seen books with footnotes that take more page space than the main text itself!